Laure (art model): Studio model

-Laure also appeared in Manet's painting Children in the Tuileries Garden (1861-62).
-In both Olympia and Children in the Tuileries Garden paintings, Laure is wearing the same outfit of a pink dress with a high white collar and a madras headtie.
+In addition to Manet's Olympia, Laure also appeared in Manet's painting Children in the Tuileries Garden (1861-62, Museum of Art Rhode Island School of Design, Providence, RI).
+In both paintings, Laure is wearing a pink dress with a high white collar and a madras headtie.
 It is not known whether she was painted by other artists during that period.

 In 1862–63, Manet painted a portrait of Laure, La Négresse, which is also known as Portrait of Laure.
 This painting's subtitle is "une très belle négresse."

-Discussion in art history
+Legacy

 Laure has not been widely studied in art history.
-With a few exceptions, she is presented as "ancillary" or as a part of a larger colonial theme within the painting.
+With a few exceptions, Laure is presented as "ancillary" or as a part of a larger colonial theme within the painting.
+Manet's depictions of Laure are referenced in other works.
+Artists including Frédéric Bazille, Henri Matisse, and Romare Bearden responded to or were inspired by Manet's images of Laure.

-Legacy

-Manet's depictions of Laure are referenced in later works.
-Artists including Frédéric Bazille, Henri Matisse, and Romare Bearden quoted and referenced the Laure figure.
-Some artists reference Laure specifically, while others merge Laure and Olympia into one character.
+Contemporary depictions

 Laure is a figure portrayed by many black artists who bring her to the forefront as "a subject in her own right, deserving of subjectivity."

-Contemporary depictions

 Renee Cox frequently references Laure in her works, combining or switching her and Olympia.
 Her works that reference Laure and Olympia include the 2001 Olympia's Boyz, which combines the characters, and the 2008 Missy at Home, which art historian Tracey Walters views as a reversal of the Olympia and Laure roles.

 Maud Sulter has depicted Laure in many of her works, including her 1989 Phalia (Portrait of Alice Walker) and her 2002 Portrait d’une négresse (Bonny Greer) and Jeanne Duval: A Melodrama.
 In Jeanne Duval: A Melodrama, Sulter overlay Laure in Olympia with an 1850s Nadar photograph of an unknown black model, who Sulter suggested might be Duval.

 Mickalene Thomas frequently references Laure in her work.
-Her 2012 series Une très belle négresse, which takes its name from the Portrait of Laure subtitle.
+Her 2012 series Une très belle négresse takes its name from the Portrait of Laure subtitle.

 Elizabeth Colomba's 2018 painting Laure (Portrait of a Negresse) depicts Laure on her way to Manet's studio.
 Colomba's painting was included in the exhibition Posing Modernity: The Black Model from Manet and Matisse to Today, alongside Manet's paintings of Laure, at the Wallach Art Gallery, Columbia University.
-This exhibit, curated by Denisse Murrell, placed Laure in the spotlight, which redefined and named black women in art.
+This exhibit, curated by Denise Murrell, placed Laure in the spotlight, which redefined and named black women in art.